 Please read certifications carefully.
 Some popular labels like Rainforest Alliance only guarantee that a minimum of 30% of the product meets the standard you think you're buying.
 And generic references to shade or traditional farms are not a guarantee of anything.
 The Bird-Friendly® certification guarantees 100% meets the standards - and that means you're truly supporting the farmers taking care of the land and its wild inhabitants.

 Try a Cup at Naples Zoo

-Wynn's at the Zoo serves certified Bird-Friendly® coffee.
+Café Roar serves certified Bird-Friendly® coffee.
 Enjoy some on your next visit!
-Then ask for it where you buy coffee by the cup or bag and be sure it's the certified Bird Friendly® and not a generic shade grown claim.
-You can also order online from these suppliers.
-Sip the solution for a better tomorrow for people and wildlife.
+Then ask for it where you buy coffee by the cup or bag and be sure it's the certified Bird Friendly® and not a generic shade-grown claim.
+You can also order online from these suppliers and you can usually find one to three certified options at Whole Foods Market®.
+Many of our staff drink the Early Bird Blend coffee from Allegro in the mornings and at meetings.
+Sip the solution for a better tomorrow for people and wildlife!

 Help Birds (and cats) close to home, too